Michelle Cliff

-In addition to novels, Cliff also wrote short stories, prose poems and works of literary criticism.
-Her works explore the various complex identity problems that stem from the experience of post-colonialism, as well as the difficulty of establishing an authentic individual identity in the face of race and gender constructs.
+In addition to novels, Cliff also wrote short stories, prose poems, and literary criticism.
+Her works explore the identity problems that stem from postcolonialism, race and gender constructs.
 A historical revisionist, many of Cliff's works seek to advance an alternative view of history against established mainstream narratives.
-She often referenced her writing as an act of defiance—a way to reclaim a voice and build a narrative in order to speak out against the unspeakable by tackling issues of sex and race.

-Identifying as biracial and bisexual, Cliff, who had both Jamaican and American citizenship, used her voice to create a body of work filled with prose poetry, novels, and short stories.
-Her writings were enriched by the power, privilege and pain of her multi-locatedness to creatively reimagine Caribbean identity.
+Cliff identified as biracial and bisexual, and had both Jamaican and American citizenship.
+Her writings focused often on Caribbean identity.

-Biography
+Life and education

 Cliff was born in Kingston, Jamaica, in 1946 and moved with her family to New York City three years later.
-Her father was Carl Cliff and her mother was Lilla Brennan.
 Cliff has described her family as "Jamaica white", Jamaicans of mostly European ancestry, but later began to identify as a light-skinned Black woman.
-Responding to a description of her in the West Indian anthology "Her True True Name" as being light-skinned enough to be functionally white, Cliff rejected the notion that a person has "a white outlook just because you look white."
-She moved back to Jamaica in 1956 and attended St Andrew High School for Girls, where she kept a diary and began writing, before returning to New York City in 1960.
-She was educated at Wagner College (New York) where she graduated with a B.A. in European History and the Warburg Institute at the University of London where she did post graduate work in Renaissance studies, focusing specifically on the Italian Renaissance.
-She has held academic positions at several colleges including Trinity College and Emory University.
+Responding to a description of her in the anthology Her True-True Name which called her light-skinned enough to be functionally white, Cliff rejected the notion that she has "a white outlook just because [she] look[s] white."
+She moved back to Jamaica in 1956 and attended St Andrew High School, where she began writing, before returning to New York City in 1960.
+She was educated at Wagner College where she graduated with a Bachelor of Arts in European history, then at the Warburg Institute of the University of London where she did postgraduate work in Renaissance studies, focusing on the Italian Renaissance.

-From 1999, Cliff lived in Santa Cruz, California, with her partner, the American poet Adrienne Rich.
-The two had been partners since 1976; Rich died in 2012.
+Cliff later lived in Santa Cruz, California, with her partner, the poet Adrienne Rich.
+The two had been together since 1976; Rich died in 2012.

 Cliff died of liver failure on 12 June 2016.